 Fell Where the last laid weft pick is pressed into place.
 The fell line advances as the weaving advances.

 Float A warp or weft yarn that travels over more than one warp end or weft pick

 Header Waste yarn that is woven at the beginning of a project to spread the warp to its full width and to provide a firm even surface to start your weaving.

-Heddle The molded plastic piece in the rigid-heddle that forms to the holes between the slots.
+Heddle The molded plastic piece in the rigid-heddle that forms the holes between the slots.
 On a shaft loom these are made of metal or string and move freely on a frame shaft.
-The rigid-heddle gets its name from the fact that the heddles are held rigidly in place.
+The rigid heddle loom gets its name from the fact that the heddles are held rigidly in place.